2022 Arizona gubernatorial election: Delays in certification of voting results

 14 of Arizona's 15 counties certified the voting results by the November 28, 2022 deadline; the exception was Cochise County.
 Despite no evidence of irregularities with vote counting, Cochise County's Republican officials delayed their certification vote to December 2, 2022, to accommodate a hearing on the certification of voting machines.
-Previously on November 21, Arizona's State Elections Director, Kori Lorick, had sent County officials confirmation that the county's voting machines had been certified by the United States Election Assistance Commission in an accredited laboratory.
-However, the county's officials insisted on hearing more from those who had without evidence alleged that the voting machines were not properly certified.
+On November 21, Arizona's State Elections Director, Kori Lorick, had sent county officials' confirmation that the county's voting machines had been certified by the United States Election Assistance Commission in an accredited laboratory.
+However, the county's officials insisted on hearing more from those who had alleged that the voting machines were not properly certified.

-On November 29, Hobbs, as Secretary of State, sued the county for being unable to certify results by the deadline.
+On November 29, Hobbs, as secretary of state, sued the county for being unable to certify results by the deadline.

 On December 1, the Pima County Superior Court ruled that the Cochise County Board of Supervisors must hold an emergency meeting on the same day to certify and approve the canvass.
 Hours later, the Board voted 2–0 to do so.